Josh Gad: 2020–present: Expanding ventures

 In 2020, Gad returned to television by starring in two different television series.
-First, Gad starred in the HBO science fiction comedy series Avenue 5 opposite Hugh Laurie.
+First, Gad starred in the HBO science fiction comedy series Avenue 5.
 The series premiered on January 19 and was renewed for a second season a month later.
 Second, Gad created, produced and starred in the Apple TV+ animated musical comedy series Central Park.
 The series received a two-season order from Apple with each season set to consist of thirteen episodes each.
 The series premiered on May 29.

 He starred in the science fantasy adventure Artemis Fowl (2020), based on the book of the same name by Eoin Colfer.
 The film was initially set for a theatrical release but was changed to a streaming release on Disney+ due to the coronavirus pandemic.
-In September 2020 Gad joined Princess Bride Reunion, a virtual live script read-through of the 1987 movie, in the role of Fezzik, originally played by André the Giant.
+In September 2020 Gad joined Princess Bride Reunion, a virtual live script read-through of the 1987 film, in the role of Fezzik, originally played by André the Giant.
 The A.V.
 Clubs review singled out his performance as "Josh Gad’s surprisingly moving Andre the Giant tribute...
 It was an impression in the gentlest, sweetest sense of the word, something remarked on repeatedly by the rest of the cast and host/moderator Patton Oswalt.
 10s across the board."

-During the COVID-19 pandemic, where people were encouraged to practice social distancing, Gad launched the YouTube series Reunited Apart, which reunites the cast, via video conferencing, of several popular movies and movie series including Back to The Future and Lord of the Rings.
-The series encourages its viewers to support non-profit charities such as Dig Deep, Project Hope and No Kid Hungry.
+During the COVID-19 pandemic, where people were encouraged to practice social distancing, Gad launched the YouTube series Reunited Apart, which reunites the cast, via video conferencing, of several popular film and film series including Back to the Future and The Lord of the Rings.
+The series encourages its viewers to support non-profit charities such as Dig Deep, Project Hope, and No Kid Hungry.
 In June, Gad announced that the episode on Ferris Bueller's Day Off would be the last, though the series later returned for a second season, which premiered in December 2020 with the cast of Wayne's World.

 In the runup to the 2020 election, Gad joined other Broadway celebrities with the voter education nonprofit VoteRiders for a virtual party to raise awareness around the complexities of voter ID laws targeting at-risk voters.